 We have a riverside garden and during the summer we have a large marquee available for shelter.
 This, along with the Creel bar, which is a garden bar separate from the main building, can be booked for your party or business function.
 During the winter months we have a roaring log fire in the main bar, which has ancient wooden beams and some stone floors.

 We are not a fast food or gastro pub, just a family run proper country inn with a good range of real ales, ciders wines and spirits, all kept in a fine condition by Scott and a kitchen run with great panache by Penny.

-We support the local community in many ways, we have revived the traditional May fete for local charities and groups, so they can raise money for their causes, and support many local groups by letting them use our facilities free of charge.
+We support the local community wherever we can, letting many local groups and charities use our facilities free of charge.
 We also have a small jam shop which sells jams and chutneys made by Philippa Hunter, a local lady, who gives all the profits to Macmillan Cancer Care.
 She generally raises well over £3000 per year by selling her produce at the Trout, and we are all immensely proud of her achievements.
-Penny's late husband Bob was a member of the Fairford and District Business club and won many awards, including the Harold Dowler award awarded for service to the community.
+Penny and her late husband Bob have both been awarded the Harold Dowler award by the Fairford and District Business club for service to the community.